 Determine a distributions of circumferential velocity in gap height s by gap crosswise section of coordinate φ =160°.
-The results of velocity distribution in the time t1 show Fig. 2 and 3.
-Velocity perturbation are values different sign from initial perturbations V10, V{1h} and absolutely lesser.
-Graphs velocity distributions from Fig. 2 are unsymmetrical in the time t1.
-Graphs velocity
+The results velocity distribution in the time t1 show Fig. 2 and 3.
+Velocity perturbation are values different from initial perturbations V10, V{1h}.
+They are smaller than initial perturbations in dimensionless gap height s (vertical axis) in the time t_1 .
+Velocity perturbation are presented values for horizontal axis V1.
+Additional in Fig. 4 mark frame zero plane, when perturbations of velocity are zero.
+In Fig. 5 presented three-dimensional graphs distributions of velocity V1^{} for description two case velocity (a and b) in the circumferential direction in dimensionless gap height s in the time t_1 by formula (2) in place φ =160°.

 Fig. 4.
-Velocity distribution \tilde{V}1 in the circumferential direction in gap height s in the time t_1 , by velocity perturbations $a V{10} = 0.05$, $V{1h} = 0.025$; b) $V{10} = 0.05$, $V{1h} = -0.05$
+Velocity distribution \tilde{V}1 in the circumferential direction in gap height s in the time t1 by velocity perturbations a)V10 = 0.05, V1h = 0; b) V10 = 0.05, V1h = 0.05